qianmin/yolov5_ROS/README.md

 run YOLOv5 in ROS

 # requiremens
-①an conda env called yolo,in which you can run yolov5 dependntly
+①an conda env called yolo,in which you can run yolov5 dependently
 ②ROS kinetic, ubuntu16.04
 ③basic usb_cam ROS_driver